-There are currently fifteen communities in Illinois recognized as Dementia Friendly and many more are in the process.
+There are currently sixteen communities in Illinois recognized as Dementia Friendly and many more are in the process.

 Dementia Friendly Elgin is dedicated to strengthening and supporting those with memory impairments and their caregivers by raising awareness, reducing social stigmas, educating and communicating best practices.

 Dementia Friendly Evanston’s vision is to create a welcoming and barrier-free community for individuals with dementia and their care partners through compassion, support and stigma reduction.

 The Dementia Friendly Glencoe Initiative aims to provide community-wide education on awareness and mindfulness around dementia that will help impacted individuals continue engaging in community life while living independently and enhancing their quality-of-life.

 Grayslake began as a Dementia Friendly Community with a Village Proclamation and its efforts includes all of the 8 Domains of Livability per AARP

 The City of Highland Park Dementia Friendly Initiative aims to provide community-wide education, awareness and mindfulness around dementia.
 In addition, this allows individuals impacted by the disease to continue their engagement in community life, independence and adds to their quality-of-life.

 The Dementia Friendly Hyde Park Initiative has developed a large partnership with stakeholders from a variety of sectors.

 In February 2018 the Area Agency on Aging and other community partners, caregivers and people living with dementia developed an Advisory Committee in Kankakee County which has worked tirelessly to engage in the process to join Dementia Friendly America.